emqx/cloud-docs/en_US/create/byoc.md

 ## Create a Deployment

-1. Log in to your account and enter the [EMQX Platform console](https://cloud-intl.emqx.com/console/).
+1. Log in to your account and enter the [EMQX Platform Console](https://cloud-intl.emqx.com/console/).

-2. On the console homepage or the deployment list page, click **New Deployment**.
+2. To initiate a new deployment for your project, navigate to either the Console's homepage or the Deployment List page.
+Here, click **+ New Deployment**.

-3. Select the BYOC tab.
+3. In **Choose Plan**, select **BYOC**.

-4. Configure the cloud platform and EMQX cluster according to your needs.
+4. Configure the settings for the BYOC plan according to your needs.

    ![BYOCSpecification](./_assets/byoc_specification.png)